Residence Hall Frequently Asked Questions

-Pets are prohibited in Lake View Apartments, and Flores and Centennial Halls, except for small fish in 10-gallon tanks or smaller.
-However, cats and dogs with certain breed and weight restrictions and allowed in Ayres Hall, which is a pet-friendly community.
-Only upper-class students are eligible for this community with prior approval from the nonrefundable pet deposit.
+Pets are prohibited in Slater Apartments and both Flores and Centennial Halls, except for small fish in 10-gallon tanks or smaller.
+However, cats and dogs with certain breed and weight restrictions are allowed in Ayres Hall, which is a pet-friendly community.
+Only upper-class students are eligible for this community.
+Students can request an application from the Office of Residence Life.
+Once the application is approved, a $150 nonrefundable application fee is also required before final approval.
 Contact the Office of Residence Life for more information.
 Resident students found in violation of the pet policy will go through the conduct process and are subject to cleaning fees.

 - Residence Life Coordinator (RLC) - a full-time, professional staff member who lives in the residence hall or apartments.

 - Resident Assistant (RA) - a full-time, undergraduate or graduate student who works and lives with residents to create a safe and welcoming environment in the residence halls and apartments.

 Opposite-gender visitors are permitted in your rooms during the following times:

 Please see the Residence Life Handbook for a full version of our visitation policy.